fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 ### Full entries

-We implemented in the part 2 an endpoint which retreives the diagnoses but we still are not using that endpoint at all.
+We implemented in the [exercise 9.12.](http://localhost:8000/en/part9/typing_the_express_app#exercises-9-12-9-13) an endpoint for fetching the diagnoses but we still are not using that endpoint at all.
 That makes sense since our application currently consists only of listing patients and their information.
-Now it would be a great idea to expand our data by a bit; let's add possible _Entry_ data to our patient data so that each patient can have medical _Entries_ that include possible _Diagnoses_.
+Now it would be a great idea to expand our data by a bit; let's add possible <i>Entry</i> data to our patient data so that each patient can have medical entries that include possible diagnoses.

-Let's ditch our old patient data and start using [this expanded format](https://github.com/fullstack-hy2020/misc/blob/master/patients.ts).
+Let's ditch our old patient seed data from backend and start using [this expanded format](https://github.com/fullstack-hy2020/misc/blob/master/patients.ts).

-**Notice:** This time the data is not in .json but instead in the ready .ts format.
-You should already have the complete _Gender_ and _Patient_ types implemented so only correct the paths where they are imported from if needed.
+**Notice:** This time the data is not in .json but instead in the .ts-format.
+You should already have the complete <i>Gender</i> and <i>Patient</i> types implemented so only correct the paths where they are imported from if needed.

-Once we have replaced our old data with the new one we can see how the IDE immediately complains since the patient data has the extra _entries_ field.
-So let's just create an _Entry_ type based on the data we have.
+So us now create a proper <i>Entry</i> type based on the data we have.

 When looking at the data closer, we can see that the entries in the data differ actually quite a lot from each other.
 For example, let's take the first two entries we can see there: